wyangsun/k8smeetup.github.io/docs/api-reference/v1.6/README.md

+## Synopsis
-## SynopsisStatic compilation of html from markdown including processing for grouping code snippets into arbitrary tabs.
+Static compilation of html from markdown including processing for grouping code snippets into arbitrary tabs.

 ## Code Example